MODERATE-Project/moderate-infrastructure/README.md

 ```

 By default the image is published in Docker Hub under the [`agmangas/moderate-cli`](https://hub.docker.com/r/agmangas/moderate-cli) repository.
 However, this can be configured in the `Taskfile.yml` file.

+### Manual steps

+#### Configuring the OpenMetadata JWT token

+The Dagster assets that run the metadata workflows require a JWT token to authenticate with the OpenMetadata service.
+However, this token can only be generated manually in the OpenMetadata web UI.
+To do so, access the *Settings > Integrations > Bots* section and revoke the existing token to generate a new one.

+Then, add the new token to the `open_metadata_token` variable in the `variables.auto.tfvars` file of the `gcp_prod` Terraform module.
+Re-apply the Terraform configuration to update the Kubernetes secrets.